How We Work

 Our Structure

-By contrast, SAFEHerps is a mutual aid-style network of community members.
+SAFEHerps is a mutual-aid network of community members.
 We are nonhierarchical.
-We are guided by our mission, values, code of conduct, and members serving in committee positions.
-We do not have a physical location (although we’d like to have one in the future).
+We are guided by our mission, values, and code of conduct.
+All work is done by community members donating their time, money, or other resources.
+We do not have a physical location at this time.

 Services We Provide

 The services we provide or will provide are based on the capacity and availability of exchange members.
-But ideally, we aim to provide the following:
+Ideally, we aim to provide the following:

-• Stabilization services to help keep pets in homes with loving guardians
+Stabilization to help keep pets in homes with their loving guardians

 Why Mutual Aid?

-All pet rescue is challenging and difficult to maintain both financially and emotionally.
+All companion animal rescue is challenging and difficult to maintain both financially and emotionally.
 Herp rescue is all that, and so much worse, for many reasons.

 Reptile care is often poorly understood.
-Herp husbandry education is not as readily available to the public when they are considering getting a reptile/amphibian.
-Breeders, rescues, stores, and expos don't readily offer up-to-date practices.
+Herp husbandry education is not always readily available to potential guardians they’re considering getting a reptile/amphibian.
+Unfortunately, breeders, rescues, stores, and expos don't readily offer up-to-date practices.

 Reptiles are not as portable as mammalian pets, which means that disruption in the guardian’s life (such as loss of housing) can more quickly lead to the need to rehome pets.